 Here are some commonly-used JQL queries you can try out:

 Selecting by Project Category:

 Many reports in Arsenale Dataplane are historic in nature, meaning that they evaluate the past state of JIRA issues in your system, while other reports operate on the current state of issues.

-Instead of specifying an explicit Start Date and End Date, you can also use the automatic Time Period control to select a range of dates relative to when the report is done.
+Instead of specifying an explicit Start Date and End Date, you can also use the automatic Time Period control to select a range of dates relative to whenever the report is run.
 For example, you could select a time period of "Last 12 Months" or "Last 4 Weeks" to include results from the indicated time period.

-The Including this month checkbox automatically appears when you have selected any of the "Last xx Months", "Last xx Weeks" and "Last xx Days" intervals.
-By default, this checkbox is enabled, and it indicates that the current interval will also be included in the report.
+The Including this Month and related checkboxes automatically appear when you have selected any of the "Last xx Months", "Last xx Weeks" and "Last xx Days" intervals.
+By default, this checkbox is enabled, and it tells Dataplane to include the current interval in the report.

 Most reports provide the ability to segment (or break down) the results in the report chart and data table using the "Segment By" report option.
 Segmentation lets you group results by the value of one or more JIRA issue fields or properties.

-Click in the Segment By select box to open a dropdown list of all possible segmentations, or just start typing if you already know what you are looking for.
+Click in the Segment By select box to open a dropdown list of all possible segmentations, or just start typing if you already know the name of the field you are looking for.
 You may select any number of segmentations.
-The more options selected, the more fine grained the break down in your results data.
+The more options selected, the more fine grained your results data breakdown will be.